 There has also been some concerns and questions raised by residents about the permit process and whether Council will charge a fee.
-While it is legally possible, Council does not currently, and is not proposing to, charge a fee for the application for such a permit.
+While it is legally possible to charge a fee,

+Council does not currently, and is not proposing to, charge a fee for the application for such a permit.